Sauerland: Economy

 Parts of the Sauerland, especially the major valleys in the northwest, represent an old industrial region.
-The availability of iron ore and the abundance of wood and water allowed iron production long before the Ruhr area industrialisation and the mining of its coal took place.
-Today there are only a few remains of this early heavy industry; wire production is still important in Altena and a number of small factories still occupy the old industrial areas.
+The availability of iron ore and the abundance of wood and water allowed iron production long before the Ruhr area's industrialisation and the mining of its coal took place.
+Today there are only a few remnants of this early heavy industry; wire production is still important in Altena and a number of small factories still occupy the old industrial areas.
 Warsteiner is Germany's largest privately owned brewery.